newpatiente2e/docs/docs/15-install-prerequisites.md

 ## A GitHub account

-If you don't have a GitHub account then sign up or a free [GitHub organization account](https://docs.github.com/get-started/signing-up-for-github/signing-up-for-a-new-github-account).
+If you don't have a GitHub account then sign up for a free [GitHub organization account](https://docs.github.com/get-started/signing-up-for-github/signing-up-for-a-new-github-account).

 ## Install the Azure Developer CLI (azd)